cpendo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File '13-print_float' has a script that prints the number value of NUM with two decimal places, followed by a new line.

 File '100-decimal_to_hexadecimal' has a script that converts a number from base 10 to base 16.

+File '101-rot13' has a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.